reshadman/file-secretary/README.md

  2. Use more semantic names for features, class names and methods names.
  3. Make the tracking, eloquent independent.
  4. Refactor the code both for design and performance.
+ 5. In a new release, use a polymorphic model for database tracked files which allows to indicate that whether a file has been used somewhere in the other models or not.
+  Which in result we can delete unused tracked files.
+This also works only with SQL databases.

 ### About the package
 This package has been extracted from [*jobinja.ir - The leading job board and career platform in Iran*](https://jobinja.ir),